-Note that this site is not intended to replace any of the many excellent comprehensive historical works available online; Some of these works have been used to supplement my own knowledge and recollections, and as a reference to fact-check some of the content here.
+Note that this site is not intended to replace any of the many excellent comprehensive historical works available online or in print; Some of these works have been used to supplement my own knowledge and recollections, and as a reference to fact-check some of the content here.

-Photographs on this site came from various sources, including those taken by me (while living in Cwmafan &/or or return visits), discovered in family photographers’ archives, sent to me by others, used with permission, or shared online.
+Photographs on this site came from various sources, including those taken by me (while living in Cwmafan &/or during return visits), scans from old photos discovered in family archives, sent to me by others, used with permission, or shared online.
 If You think I’ve inadvertently infringed on your copyright, please let me know.

 Etymology (what’s in a name?)